 - Personnel WAG maintains a professional employee and consulting staff that is skilled and experienced in property tax appraisal, engineering, information technology, administration, and division order maintenance.
-The appraisal staff consists of six (6) registered appraisers, all of whom are Registered Professional Appraisers (RPA), and two (2) of who are Registered Professional Engineers in Texas.
+The appraisal staff consists of seven (7) registered appraisers, six of whom are Registered Professional Appraisers (RPA), and two (2) Texas Registered Professional Engineers.
 These appraisal personnel are listed in Attachment 'A'.
 All appraisers maintain a current registration in good standing with TDLR.
 Our appraisers improve and supplement their mass appraisal skills by participating in continuing education classes and by attending property tax related conferences. - Data The appraisers inspect their assigned properties, if appropriate, to obtain information about buildings, site improvements, process and shop equipment, and various items of personal property.
-In addition, appraisal personnel use information provided by property owners concerning the cost to purchase, install, and construct items of real and personal property.
+In addition, appraisal personnel use information obtained from third party sources as well as information provided by property owners concerning the cost to purchase, install, and construct items of real and personal property.

-VALUATION APPROACH (MODEL SPECIFICATIONS UTILITY, INDUSTRIAL AND PERSONAL PROPERTY APPRAISAL
+VALUATION APPROACH (MODEL SPECIFICATIONS)

+UTILITY, INDUSTRIAL AND PERSONAL PROPERTY APPRAISAL